-As with many of his contemporaries, Klem first tried to be a professional ball player.
-In 1896 he tried out for catcher for the Hamilton team of the Canadian League, but a bum arm ended that hope.
-For the next few years Klem played semi-pro ball in New York and Pennsylvania and supported himself by taking construction jobs.
+As with many of his umpire contemporaries, Klem first tried to be a professional ball player.
+In 1896 he tried out for catcher for the Hamilton, Ontario team of the Canadian League2, but a bum arm ended that hope.
+For the next few years Klem played semipro ball in New York and Pennsylvania and supported himself by taking construction jobs.3

-Klem moved his services to the American Association in 1904, and immediately applied what he had learned and developed what umpire historian Larry Gerlach called the tough cop approach to umpiring.
-It was in the AA that Klem first drew a line in the dirt and told irate players and managers, "do not cross the Rio Grande."
-Those that did were immediately ejected.
+Klem moved his services to the Class-A American Association in 1904, and immediately applied what he had learned and developed what umpire historian Larry Gerlach called the tough cop approach to umpiring.
+It was in the AA that Klem first drew a line in the dirt and told irate players and managers, "Do not cross the Rio Grande."
+Those who did were immediately ejected.10

 During his year in the American Association Klem started getting attention from the big leagues.
-Hank O'Day introduced Klem to National League President Henry Pulliam.
-Reportedly Pulliam told Klem that he was watching him.
-Pulliam hired Klem to umpire a post-season exhibition game between Cleveland and Pittsburgh.
-It was this gesture that made Klem a loyal National Leaguer.
+In the spring of 1904, Hank O'Day had introduced Klem to National League President Henry Pulliam.12 Learning he'd be working in the AA, Pulliam said, “I’m going to keep my eye on you, Klem.”13 Pulliam hired Klem to umpire a postseason National League exhibition game between Cleveland and Pittsburgh.14 It was this gesture that made Klem a loyal National Leaguer.

-His decision to join the National League seems curious in that American League president Ban Johnson had the reputation of strongly supporting his umpires and trying to eliminate rowdy behavior.
-But both Johnson and Klem were strong, autocratic personalities who probably would have clashed both on and off the field.
-In short, Klem's approach to the game made him a better fit in the National League.
+American League president Ban Johnson had the reputation of strongly supporting his umpires and trying to eliminate rowdy behavior, and one might have thought Klem would find the AL more hospitable.
+But both Johnson and Klem were strong, autocratic personalities who probably would have clashed both on and off the field.15

 This one flaw in the historical record should not detract from a career that will probably be unmatched in baseball history.
 Anyone who umpires baseball at any level owes a debt to Bill Klem for his work in making umpiring an honorable profession.